Unlocking Doping Effects on Altermagnetism in MnTe: Emergence of Quasi-altermagnetism: Results and analysis

-\textit{\textbf{Case II:} Quasi-altermagnetism--} As we discussed previously, chemical doping at any other site except the above-mentioned cases, resulted in two magnetic space group families, namely $C2^{\prime}/m^{\prime}$ (No.12.62) and $P\bar{3}m'1$ (No.164.89).
-In these cases, the ideal band dispersion defining altermagnetism disappears [see Fig.~\ref{fig_MnTe_2_atom_dop}(b) and (d)].
-To investigate the deviation from ideal altermagnetic band dispersion, we take the representative crystal structure of MSG $C2'/m'2$ (No.12.62) as a prototype.
-This system can be divided into four quasi-1D configurations.
-The coordination of one-fourth of the magnetic atoms in the unit cell is free from doped atoms forming one quasi-1D chain, and thereby, the corresponding chemical bonding remains unaffected.
-The band structure in these cases can be obtained from the single-band model of pristine MnTe~\cite{mandal2025deterministic}.
-For another one-fourth of magnetic atoms, which form another quasi-1D chain, the coordination of opposite-spin magnetic atoms can be connected pairwise via a mirror, and the corresponding band structure can be obtained from Eq.~\ref{upblock1}.
-These two chains interpenetrate each other and occupy half of the magnetic sites, and the bands formed by them are altermagnetic in nature.
-The remaining magnetic atoms form the other two quasi-1D chains [see Fig.~\ref{model2}(a) and (b)].
+\textit{\textbf{Case II:} Quasi-altermagnetism--} As we discussed previously, chemical doping at any other site except the above-mentioned cases, resulted in two SG families, namely $C2/m$ (No.~12) and $P\bar{3}m1$ (No.~164).
+In these cases, the ideal band dispersion defining altermagnetism disappears [see Fig.~\ref{fig_MnTe_2_atom_dop_Fermi}(b) and (d)].
+To investigate the deviation from ideal altermagnetic band dispersion, we take the representative crystal structure of SG $C2/m$ (No.~12) as a prototype.
+This system can be divided into four quasi-1D interaction blocks.
+Out of them, two are single doped and other two are pair doped.
+For the single doped interaction blocks, the characteristic AMSS is retained as discussed in the previous case.